Nearest neighbor empirical processes: Introduction

-The previous algorithm was initially introduced in \cite{royall1966class} and \cite{cover1968estimation} and has been since the subject of many studies among the statistical and machine learning literature.
+where $ N_{n,k}(x)$ is the index set of the $k$-nearest neighbor to point $x$ among $X_1,\ldots , X_n$ (if there are ties use the lexicographic order).} The $k$-NN algorithm was initially introduced in \cite{fix1989discriminatory,royall1966class,cover1967nearest} and has since been the subject of many studies in the statistical and machine learning literature.
 Pointwise, uniform and $L_1$ consistency of $k$-NN regression are respectively studied in \cite{stone1977consistent}, \cite{devroye1978uniform} and \cite{devroye1994strong}.
-The rate of convergence (in probability) is investigated in \cite{gyorfi1981rate} and the asymptotic normality is examined in \cite{mack1981local}.
-More recently, bounds on the $L_2$-risk have been obtained for a bagged version of the $k$-NN regression rule \citep{biau2010rate}, rates of convergence of the excess error probability associated to the $k$-NN classifier have been examined in \cite{doring2017rate} and non-asymptotic uniform concentration bounds, matching the optimal nonparametric convergence rate \citep{stone1982optimal}, have been derived for $k$-NN regression \citep{jiang2019non}.
-Other works consider intrinsic properties of $k$-NN such as the size and volume of the $k$-NN balls $B(x, \hat \tau_{n,k,x} )$ \citep{devroye1977strong} or the $k$-NN cells, i.e., the elements of the Voronoi partition resulting from the covariates sample \citep{devroye2017measure}.
-For a broader literature review dealing with $k$-NN density estimate and classification, we refer to the textbooks \cite{gyorfi2006distribution} and \cite{biau2015lectures}.
+The rate of convergence (in probability) is investigated in \cite{gyorfi1981rate} and an asymptotic normality result is established in \cite{mack1981local}.
+More recently, bounds on the $L_2$-risk have been obtained for a bagged version of the $k$-NN regression rule \citep{biau2010rate}.
+The excess error probability associated with the $k$-NN classifier have been examined in \cite{doring2017rate,gadat2016classification,cannings2020local} where a particular attention is given to unbounded covariates domains.
+Non-asymptotic uniform concentration bounds, matching the optimal nonparametric convergence rate \citep{stone1982optimal}, have been derived for $k$-NN regression \citep{jiang2019non}.
+Other works consider intrinsic properties of $k$-NN such as the size and volume of the $k$-NN balls \citep{devroye1977strong} or the $k$-NN cells, i.e., the elements of the Voronoi partition resulting from the covariates sample \citep{devroye2017measure}.
+For a broader literature review dealing with $k$-NN density estimators, regression and classification, we refer to the textbooks \cite{gyorfi2006distribution} and \cite{biau2015lectures}.

-The object of interest in this work is called the $k$-\textit{NN empirical measure} and is defined as
+{ The object of interest in this work is called the $k$-\textit{NN empirical measure} and is defined as

+where, from now on, $Y_i$ will be valued in $(S,\mathcal S)$, a general measurable space.
+Following the rationale of \textit{local averaging} lying behind the nearest neighbor selection procedure \citep{gyorfi2006distribution}, the $k$-NN empirical measure is an estimate of $\mu_x$, the (regular) conditional measure of $ Y$ given $X = x$ (which further is supposed to exist).
+The error between two measures will be evaluated using some class $\mathcal G$ of real valued measurable functions on $(S,\mathcal S)$.
+For any such class, the $k$-NN measure induces a (random) map defined by $ \hat \mu_{n,k,x} ( g ) : = \int g \, \diff \hat \mu_{n,k,x}$, for any $g\in\mathcal G$.
+We have the following bias-variance decomposition